alexander-perucci/generatewebservice/README.md

 Automatic WebService Generation
 ==================

-Automatic WebService Generation is a Maven Java tool that permit **Generate a Web Service Automatically**.
+Automatic WebService Generation is a Java tool that allows you to generate a Web service automatically.

 ## Getting Started